Stephanie Sy: Post-ABC

 From 2012 to 2013, Sy was senior editor and correspondent at Everyday Health.
-In 2013, she joined Al Jazeera America, where she anchored various newscasts, primarily the weekday morning news, and conducted occasional interviews for Talk to Al Jazeera until the network's closure in 2016.
-Later in 2016, she was a freelance reporter for Yahoo News, primarily doing interviews.
+In 2013, she joined Al Jazeera America, where she anchored various newscasts, primarily the weekday morning news, and conducted occasional interviews for Talk to Al Jazeera.
+Sy won a 2014 Gracie Award for her interview "Talk to Al Jazeera: Gloria Steinem".
+After the Al Jazeera America network's closure in 2016, Sy was a freelance reporter for Yahoo News, primarily doing interviews.
 Starting around November 2017, she was also a freelancer anchor for CNN and CNN International.
 She filled in for Maggie Lake on CNN Money.
 She continued to freelance for Yahoo News and also for CBSN, CBS News's online streaming service.
+From 2015 to 2018 Sy hosted the Carnegie Council interview program Ethics Matter.